 Each team on every site has a supervisor, who implements safety procedures in accordance with the safety policy.
 They ensure welfare and first aid facilities are on the site.
 The Supervisor is also the trained first aider for the site.

-The policy is reviewed annually during March to reflect any new legislation that relate to our operation.
+The policies are reviewed annually during March to reflect any new legislation that relate to our operation.